Certora/Documentation/docs/user-guide/multicontract/index.md

 ![Call trace for `integrityOfDeposit` on `Pool` showing call to `assetBalance` with internal havoced call to `balanceOf`, returning 3 in once place and 9 in another](no-link-variables.png)

-The "Call Resolution" tab on the report provides more information about all of the unresolved method calls within the contract and how they are resolved by the Prover[^resolutionWarnings]:
+The "Call Resolution" tab on the report provides more information about all of the unlinked external method calls within the contract and how they are resolved by the Prover[^resolutionWarnings]:

 ![Call resolution for `integrityOfDeposit` showing havocs of return values for `balanceOf` and all variables of external contracts for `transferFrom`](no-link-call-resolution.png)